Shimoniarora/AtliQ-Business-Insight-360/README.md

 **1. Finance View**

 The Finance view exhibits Profit and Loss (P&L) statements, highlighting the top and bottom-performing products and customers.
-It also contrasts product segment performances across various regions.
+It also shows product segment performances across various regions.
 An important feature is the Year-on-Year P&L comparison in a unified view.
 A specific button allows comparing current Net Sales with the previous year and the target, assisting decision-making by evaluating past performance against goals.